Siddartha-Kodaboina/CMPE-258/README.md

-# CMPE258 Final Project: Connect 4
+# CMPE258 Final Project: Personal Workout Analyzer
 Gym Workout Analyzer , an AI driven smart application which provides real-time, personalized feedback on workout form based on video input from a smartphone camera, enhancing safety and performance without the need for a personal trainer.

 ## Quick Start: Google Colab Evaluation Notebook